Collat Media Internship Program

 Undergraduate women attending Tulane University as full-time students, including those enrolled in 4+1 programs, and who plan to be full-time to Tulane University for the duration of the internship.

-* Projects may include an optional extension into the Spring semester, provided the logged time involved does not exceed 250 hours.
+* Projects may include an optional extension into the Spring semester, provided the logged project time involved does not exceed 250 hours.

 Submit a project proposal to firstname.lastname@example.org.
 Include the following information: